torch/torch7/doc/tensor.md

  0  0  0  0  0  0
 [torch.DoubleTensor of dimension 5x6]

-> z = x:sub(2,4,3,4):fill(2) -- we now take a new sub-tensor
+z = x:sub(2,4,3,4):fill(2) -- we now take a new sub-tensor
-> print(z)                   -- dimension 1 starts at index 2, ends at index 4
+> z                        -- dimension 1 starts at index 2, ends at index 4
                            -- dimension 2 starts at index 3, ends at index 4
  2  2
  2  2
  2  2
 [torch.DoubleTensor of dimension 3x2]

-> print(x)                  -- x has been modified
+> x                        -- x has been modified

  0  0  0  0  0  0
  1  1  2  2  1  1